Game Drive Safari's and Bush Walks

 Midday in winter can be warm, so you may want to dress in layers so that you can shed clothes as the day warms up.

 Hold onto the bars when off-road: When traversing rough terrain, hold onto the bar in front of you to stabilise your body, making the ride more comfortable.

-Secure your belongings: While not using your equipment, please ensure that it is safe and secure, and not in danger of sliding off the Land Rover.
-There are sealed Velcro pouches on the back of the seat in front of you.
-These pouches there are for the purpose of storing your belongings.
+Secure your belongings: While not using your equipment, please ensure that it is safe and secure, and not in danger of sliding off the vehicle.

 Some of the magical photos taken during our game drives and bush walks: